catherinecsun/SC_SPIM_HerdingSims/README.md

 # SC_SPM_sims
 Evaluating violations of independence

+## Scripts
-Scripts with 1 generate and explore data
+* Scripts with 1 generate and explore data
-Scripts with 2 run the Spatial Count (Chandler and Royle) and Spatial Partial Identity (Augustine) models SCripts with 3 postprocess and summarize
+* Scripts with 2 run the Spatial Count (Chandler and Royle) and Spatial Partial Identity (Augustine) models
+* Scripts with 3 postprocess and summarize

 To do:
 - for coverage plots, consider ribbons connecting the maxes to maxes and mins to mins, rather than a line segment through the median/mean